 https://support.google. com/covid19-mobility/answer/9824897?hl=en&ref_topic=9822927.

 We include the share of Transportation, Accommodation and Services (TAS) to GDP in addition to previous variables.
 In the statistics of Indonesian GDP, TAS sector includes ”Transportasi dan Pergudangan”, ”Penyediaan Akomodasi dan Makan Minum”, ”Administrasi Pemerintahan, Pertahanan dan Jaminan Sosial Wajib”, and ”Jasa Lainnya”.

-We planned to also use unemployment data.
-However, the official unemployment data that capture the Covid-19 pandemic period will be released in November 2020.

-”High” and ”low” are in relative term to the mean of the variable, and thus can not be interpreted as an absolute term.

-According to official news from Indonesian government.
+For exploration of COVID-19 cases and its economic impacts across provinces in Indonesia, please visit RPubs - Covid-19 pandemic and its economic impacts in Indonesia and Covid-19 pandemic and its economic impacts: An interactive exploration on Indonesian provincial data (shinyapps.io)